jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 The combination of the ChaCha20 stream cipher with the Poly1305 authenticator was proposed in January 2014 as an alternative to the Salsa20-Poly1305 construction.
 ChaCha20-Poly1305 was implemented in major operating systems, web browsers and crypto libraries shortly after.
 It eventually became an official IETF standard in May 2015.

-The ChaCha20-Poly1305 implementation in Libsodium is portable across all supported architectures.
+The ChaCha20-Poly1305 implementation in libsodium is portable across all supported architectures.

 ### XChaCha20-Poly1305